Toyota Corolla (E90): Asia

 Asian market Corollas originally came with four-door sedan (1.3-litre and 1.6-litre) or five-door liftback bodywork (1.6).
 The engines were the 12 valve 2E with 72 PS or the Twin Cam 16-valve 4A-F with 94 PS.
 All engines were carbureted and without catalysts.
 There is also a GT variant which features disc brakes on all wheels, additional gauges (volt meter & oil pressure gauge), performance suspension and a more powerful 1.6-litre 4A-GE engine with 142 PS.

 Philippines

 In the Philippines, nicknamed as the "Small Body", the sixth generation Corolla was initially introduced in March 1989 with 3 trim levels: XL, XE and GL.
 Both the XL and XE variants came with the 1.3 litre SOHC 12-valve 2E engine, while the GL variant, which is the top-of-the-line model, came with the more powerful 1.6 litre DOHC 16-valve 4A-F engine.
+The GL trim was also equipped with a rear anti-roll bar, which was absent on the XL and XE variants.
 XL variants were given 4-speed manual transmissions, while the XE and GL models came with 5-speed manual transmissions.